francisbitontistudio/shoemaster_example/README.md

   "filename": "unit_example.obj", # output file name to be saved on server }
 ```
+The output will be stored on server using specified file name
 Example output:
 ```python
 ["unit_example.obj"] # a list of successfully generated file saved on server